hibernating-rhinos/RavenFS/Docs/markdown/client-api/configuration-client.markdown

 ﻿#Configuration

-RavenFS has a contept of configuration to save not binary data items.
+RavenFS has a concept of configuration to save not binary data items.
 In the Client API a config data is a `NameValueCollection` object (the same like file's metadata).
 The client has a basic  methods to access and manage configuration items.
 All methods you will find under `RavenFileSystemClient.Config` property.

 ##Create